Name: Roger Greenberg

 WHAT WAS YOUR “COOLEST” OR MOST MEMORABLE GIG?
 WHAT WAS YOUR WORST?

 “There were so many in different settings.
 I have played many times with Symphony Orchestras, with the Harvey Pittel Saxophone Quartet, the Los Angeles Saxophone Quartet, as soloist with bands and orchestras, with nightclub entertainers and singers, with the Tommy Dorsey Orchestra, and even with a Rock and Roll Band for a TV show in Philadelphia.
 That was a regular gig for about a year.
 I also played with the West Point Band for three years while in the Army.
 My most memorable gig was playing for a great blues singer at a club in New Jersey when I was about 19 years old.
+Young right?
+At the time of doing this, I was so worried that they’d catch me out for being underage, that I nearly decided to buy fake ids which would state the legal age of being allowed to perform in the club, but to my surprise, no one even mentioned it.
+But I have to say, I’m so glad I took this opportunity to play alongside this blues-singer at the age I was because it was definitely one of the best experiences of my life.
 She was an old-school blues singer in the Pearl Bailey tradition.
 She asked me to start playing a slow blues in Bb.
 Now I have to tell you that my parents were in the audience.
 Well after I started playing, she brought out a chair and motioned for me to sit down.
 She then sat on my lap and started passionately kissing me while I was playing the blues.
 She then started singing, but in the meantime, my face was completely covered with red lipstick marks.
 My parents actually were pretty amused and the singer came over and sat with us during the break.
 We all had a good laugh.”

 “I’m terrible but I like to play golf.”